samarason/ilcms/README.md

 For client laptops and workstations that do not run Kubernetes (K3s) or Docker, ILCMS can be packaged into **ultra-lightweight native desktop installers** (~9.5 MB – 32 MB).
 These installers set up the complete system locally with a native OS desktop launcher, system menu integration, and local loopback operation.

-See precompiled packages in directory [dist/desktop/](dist/desktop/) and instructions in [dist/desktop/README.md](dist/desktop/README.md).
+See precompiled packages in directory [dist/desktop/](dist/desktop/).

 ### Building All Desktop Packages